csc-training/summerschool/parallel-io/hdf5-self-study/README.md

-# Self study module on HDF5
+# Self study material on HDF5

 HDF5 is a file format (suffix `.h5` or `.hdf5`) that has become popular in scientific and industrial computing due to its flexibility, I/O performance and portability.
 HDF5 files are designed for storing large multidimensional arrays in a